ph-castle/apples2oranges/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Apples to Oranges is live card matching game with live chat, music, and interactive UI.
+Apples to Oranges is a multiplayer card matching game with live chat, music, and interactive UI.

 <!-- MORE about what problems we solved here!!!! -->